swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 ## Introduction

 A key component of DVC is the concept of "stages".
 Stages are essentially commands that produce a result, whether that be a file or directory.
 The beauty of DVC is that these stages are executed only when the dependencies they rely on have changed.
 This way, we don't have to waste time re-running unnecessary steps.

-By using DVC stages to create a pipeline, we can execute all of our experiment's steps in a streamlined manner by simply running dvc repro.
-In this way, DVC helps us improve our team's efficiency and makes it easier for us to keep track of our experiment's progress.
+By using DVC stages to create a pipeline, we can execute all of our experiment's steps in a streamlined manner by simply running the `dvc repro` command.
+As a result, DVC makes it easy to reproduce the experiment and track the effects of changes.

-In this chapter, you'll cover:
+In this chapter, you will learn how to:

-1. Removing custom rules from the gitignore file
+1. Remove custom rules from the gitignore file;
-2. Setting up four DVC pipeline stages
+2. Set up four DVC pipeline stages:
-  - `prepare`
+  - `prepare`,
-  - `featurize`
+  - `featurize`,
-  - `train`
+  - `train`,
-  - `evaluate`
+  - `evaluate`;
-3. Visualizing the pipeline
+1. Visualize the pipeline;
-4. Executing the pipeline
+2. Execute the pipeline;
-5. Pushing the changes to DVC and Git
+3. Push the changes to DVC and Git.

 As a reminder, the current steps to run the experiment are as follow: